 2022 World Junior Figure Skating Championships: Pairs

-Karina Safina and Luka Berulava dominated the Pairs’ discipline to win the gold at the 2022 World Figure Skating Championships in Tallinn, Estonia.
-Anastasia Golubeva and Hektor Giotopoulos Moore of Australia maintained second to win the silver, while Canada’s Brooke McIntosh and Benjamin Mimar rose from fourth to capture the bronze.
+Georgia’s Karina Safina and Luka Berulava skated to the lead in the Pairs’ discipline at the 2022 World Figure Skating Championships on Thursday in Tallinn, Estonia.
+Anastasia Golubeva and Hektor Giotopoulos Moore of Australia are currently in second followed by USA’s Anastasiia Smirnova and Danylo Siianytsia.

-USA’s Anastasiia Smirnova and Danylo Siianytsia finished fourth overall (148.53) followed by Letizia Roscher and Luis Schuster of Germany (146.43) and Violetta Sierova and Ivan Khobta of Ukraine (134.46).
+Canada’s Brooke McIntosh and Benjamin Mimar is currently in fourth place (58.00) followed by Letizia Roscher and Luis Schuster of Germany (54.01) and Violetta Sierova and Ivan Khobta of Ukraine (49.57).